The use of tablets results in data that must be backed up, especially in 1:n scenarios (several

 » for WebDAV as path

 Those fields already configured by the server-side are hidden, except for the user name,

 which appears for control purposes but cannot be changed.
 This way users cannot see any

-In order to save the user from entering the server and share names, the parameters expected by the app can be sent to the app in a Relution Files configuration.
-In any iOS policy in Relution , add a “Relution Files” configuration like this: The corresponding configuration can include the following parameters:
+To save the user from having to enter server and share names, the parameters expected by the app can be passed by policy.
+This is done by adding the Relution Files configuration to any iOS policy.
+The configuration must contain the following parameters: